MobilePayDev/MobilePayDev.github.io/docs/online/basics/merchants.md

 When creating a merchant billingCurrency and countryCode is defined:

 * countryCode: The country of the merchant.
 If a merchant operates in two countries you must create one merchant for each country and set the appropriate country code.
 * billingCurrency: Currency used for invoicing between MobilePay and PSP.
-This does not effect the currency of the payments between merchants and MobilePay users.
+This does not affect the currency of the payments between merchants and MobilePay users.
 When initiating a payment currencyCode is defined.

 ## Franchise and partners

-For franchises you must create  each franchisor as individual merchants.
-You can also choose to setup the franchisee as partner if you want to, but that is not required from our side.
+For franchises, you must create each franchisor as individual merchants.
+You can also choose to set up the franchisee as partner if you want to, but that is not required from our side.
 Please contact developer@vippsmobilepay.com to inquire about partner setup.